storybookjs/builder-vite/CONTRIBUTING.md

 ## Docker

-We're using Docker Compose for running code as service in an isolated GNU/Linux environment.
+Optionally, we're using Docker Compose for running code as service in an isolated GNU/Linux environment.

 For exit from a running service you need press <kbd>Ctrl</kbd> + <kbd>C</kbd> or <kbd>⌘</kbd> + <kbd>C</kbd>.